aldopaim/AdaptiveRandomTreeEnsemble/README.md

 ### Detection of Underutilized Classifiers

-The classifier selection mechanism was extended to identify **underutilized experts**, defined as base learners whose participation in the ensemble vote falls below 10% over the last *W* instances.
+The classifier selection mechanism was extended to identify **underutilized classifiers**, defined as base learners whose participation in the ensemble vote falls below 10% over the last *W* instances.
 Once flagged, these classifiers are signaled to the training layer for selective reinitialization, allowing the ensemble to recover capacity from dormant members rather than carrying them indefinitely.

 ### Random Binary Splits for Nominal Attributes